 Your offshore partner is the company that is responsible for building your development team in a foreign country.
 They oversee the recruitment process, administrative duties, day-to-day activities, and set up the office space for your team.
 However, building a successful relationship with the offshore company and your distributed team, requires a decent amount of effort, especially if you want the desired results.
 So, as their partner, what can you do to ensure smooth collaboration?

 In this blog post, we list five effective strategies that you can implement to manage your offshore software development team.
+But first, let’s look at what your offshore partner should do:

 1. Discuss your goals